-We are pleased to announce for a consecutive year three awards funded by the Royal College of Anaesthetists (RCoA) for their Fellows, Members and trainee members.
-This year there is also a Trainee Network category.
-These awards for NHS consultants, trainee doctors and trainee networks will be awarded jointly with the Clinical Research Network.
+We are pleased to announce for another year three awards funded by the Royal College of Anaesthetists for their Fellows, Members and Trainee members.
+These awards for NHS consultants, trainee doctors and trainee networks will be awarded jointly with the NIHR Clinical Research Network.

 Applicants are required to outline their contribution to the leadership of several NIHR Clinical Research Network Portfolio studies with particular weight being attached to: